-There are many types of development where planning permission is not required and is within permitted development, normally those that are deemed to have no impact on your neighbours and the environment around you.
-Some examples may include:
+There are many types of development where planning permission is not required and are within permitted development, normally those that are deemed to have no impact on your neighbours and the environment around you.

 - Single storey extension of up to 6 metres for an attached property and 8 metres for a detached